Pingwire/pingwire-api-documentation/public/description.md

 - `RISK CLASS`: Classes partitioned by the probability of an entity committing a crime using self-defined probability intervals.

 ## Unique Identifier
-A unique identifier is a specific label or value used to clearly distinguish one item from all others.
-In databases or systems, this ensures that each piece of data can be accurately identified without any confusion, allowing for effective data retrieval, updating, or deletion.
+A unique identifier is a distinct label or value that precisely distinguishes one item from all others.
+When submitting objects via API that have one or more of these unique identifiers, ensure that at least one identifier is included.

 ## Sequence Diagram